Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 int sum_array(int n, int a[*]); /* Version 2a */
 ```

 The reason for using the `*` notation is that parameter names are optional in function declarations.
-If the name of the first parameter is omitted, it wouldn’t be possible to specify that the length of the array is `n`, but the `*` provides a clue that the length of the array is related to parameters that come earlier in the list:
+If the name of the first parameter is omitted, it wouldn't be possible to specify that the length of the array is `n`, but the `*` provides a clue that the length of the array is related to parameters that come earlier in the list:

 ```C
 int sum_array(int, int [*]); /* Version 2b */
 ```

-It’s also legal to leave the brackets empty, as we normally do when declaring an array parameter:
+It's also legal to leave the brackets empty, as we normally do when declaring an array parameter:

 ```C
 int sum_array(int n, int a[]); /* Version 3a */
 int sum_array(int, int[]); /* Version 3b */
 ```

-Leaving the brackets empty isn't a good choice, because it doesn’t expose the relationship between `n` and `a`.
+Leaving the brackets empty isn't a good choice, because it doesn't expose the relationship between `n` and `a`.

 In general, the length of a variable-length array parameter can be any expression.
 For example, suppose that we were to write a function that concatenates two arrays `a` and `b` by copying the elements of `a`, followed by the elements of `b`, into a third array named `c`: